-RFID – Radio Frequency Identification – technology has already benefited event venues in London with the implementation of the Oyster Card system, making it easier for delegates to reach conference centres in the capital from transport hubs or distant accommodation.
+RFID – Radio Frequency Identification – technology has already benefited events at venues across London with the implementation of the Oyster Card system, making it easier for delegates to reach conference centres in the capital from transport hubs or distant accommodation.

 However the technology could also be put to use directly in the events industry, according to Don Turner of Spinning Clock.
 Writing in Event Industry News, the managing director of the event planning firm argues that RFID can help the industry make the most of tightly stretched budgets.